CFC-Servers/gmod_tests/README.md

 This is a community driven best-effort initiative to create a suite of automated tests for all basic Garry's Mod functionality.

 Here are some of our primary goals with this project:
-- Help catch GLua regressions as soon as an update is released _(and someday, we can test the `dev` branch and catch them before they're released!)_.
+- Help catch GLua regressions as soon as an update is released.
 - Help contributors in the [official Garry's Mod repo](https://github.com/Facepunch/garrysmod) increase confidence in their PRs
 - Improve the Wiki with knowledge gained from writing tests